Add Polynomial-Fit FB

 STEP 3.Open the Polynomial-Fit dialog:

-1.Double-click a Polynomial-Fit FB in the graphic-area
+1.Double-click a Polynomial-Fit FB in the graphics-area

 OR